chanakyan04/sagardcasestudy/NOTES.md

-[`presentation.html`](presentation.html) is a short slide deck covering the same ground as this document, plus one thing this document doesn't: a proposed (not built) architecture for running this daily and landing results in Snowflake, in case that's a useful starting point for discussion.
+[`presentation.html`](presentation.html) is a short slide deck covering the same ground as this document, plus one thing this document doesn't: a proposed (not built) architecture for running this daily on GCP and landing results in BigQuery, in case that's a useful starting point for discussion.